 One of the first songsters to be heard in the morning and among the last in the evening, the male sings his haunting ee-oh-lay song from an exposed perch in the midstory or lower canopy.
 He uses the song, which carries through dense forest, to establish a territory that averages a few acres.
 Within days, a female initiates pairing by enticing him to chase her in silent circular flights 3–6 feet above the ground.
 Between flights, the prospective pair shares a perch.
 After pairing, the female helps defend the territory from intruders.
 Low-level threat gestures like breast puffing, crest raising, and wing and tail flicking are usually enough.
 Among the alarm calls they give is a distinctive, sharp machine-gun-like sound that can be heard from far off.
 Wood Thrushes forage by hopping through leaf litter on the forest floor, tossing leaves to expose insects or probing for litter-dwelling prey.
 While foraging, they frequently bob upright for a look around.
 Foraging is largely solitary, though they may form mixed flocks on their wintering grounds, where they sometimes cautiously feed at the periphery of an army ant swarm.
 Pairs are socially monogamous, though extra-pair copulations are common.
 New pairs form each year.
 Back to top

-While the Wood Thrush is still common throughout the deciduous forests of eastern North America, it is one of the most prominent examples of declining forest songbirds in North America.
-Some of the steepest declines have been in Atlantic Coast and New England states where Wood Thrushes are most common.
-Some areas of the Midwest have seen increases.
-One partial reason for declines is thought to be habitat fragmentation in both breeding and wintering grounds.
-Fragmented habitats may offer poorer food or expose nests to predators such as raccoons, jays, crows, and domestic or feral cats, and to the Brown-headed Cowbird, which is a nest parasite.
-However, in some studies habitat fragmentation has not hampered nest success.
+Wood Thrush are still common throughout the deciduous forests of eastern North America, but populations declined by approximately 1.3% percent per year for a cumulative decline of about 50% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 12 million and rates them 14 out of 20 on the Continental Concern Score.
+Wood Thrush is included on the Yellow Watch List for birds most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+It is one of the most prominent examples of declining forest songbirds in North America.
+Some of the steepest population declines have been along the Atlantic Coast and in New England states where Wood Thrushes are most common.
+Habitat fragmentation on their breeding and wintering grounds is thought to be one reason for their decline.
+Fragmented habitats may have lower quality food choices or expose nests to predators such as raccoons, jays, crows, and domestic or feral cats, and to the Brown-headed Cowbird, which is a nest parasite.
 Wood Thrushes are also susceptible to the effects of acid rain, which can leach calcium from the soil, in turn robbing the birds of vital, calcium-rich invertebrate prey.
 In Central America, the loss of lowland tropical forests shrinks their winter habitat.Back to top